mdShakil2004/LLM-projects-Store/Scalable_url_shorten_system/README.md

 ## Features

 - **Instant URL Shortening** — Paste a long URL and get a short link immediately.
-- **Redirects with Click Tracking** — Short links redirect to the original and increment click counts.
+- **Redirects with Click Tracking** — Short links redirect to the original and increment click counts
 - **QR Code for Latest Link** — Auto-generated scannable QR code for easy mobile sharing.
 - **Local History** — Persisted in localStorage with clear history option.
 - **Copy to Clipboard** — One-click copy with visual feedback.